LIPA Curriculum Intent, Implementation and Impact

 - Long term plans identify names of projects and relevant logistical requirements.

 - Teachers carefully plan in National Curriculum/ EYFS requirements to ensure appropriate coverage.

 - Subject leaders ensure the coverage and consistency of their subject within the projects.
 We provide subject leader weeks throughout the year for monitoring and evaluation of individual subjects.

-- Assistant head teacher has an overview of projects and individual subjects and works with subject leads to provide a standardised approach across projects.
+- Deputy head teacher has an overview of projects and individual subjects and works with subject leads to provide a standardised approach across projects.

-- Phase Meetings- we have fortnightly meetings, in which the phase leads plan bespoke training to the needs of the team and develop consistency across the phases.
+- Phase Meetings- we have regular meetings, in which the phase leads plan bespoke training to the needs of the team and develop consistency across the phases.

-- Staff training- We have fortnightly staff training sessions to provide continued professional development for everybody and for opportunities for staff to work together to develop the creativity in our curriculum.
+- Staff training- We have weekly staff training sessions to provide continued professional development for everybody and for opportunities for staff to work together to develop the creativity in our curriculum.

 - PPA time is spent with year group teachers to develop their own creative curriculum.
 Where appropriate support is provided by phase leads.